 - Rather than "reinventing the wheel", Sugar makes use of existing (and well-tested) classes and APIs provided by the underlying frameworks.

 - Sugar never boxes you in; you can always access features of the underlying framework classes, simply by casting (although of course that part of the code then becomes platform dependent).

 - Casting between Sugar and framework classes is toll free, so your platform-specific UI code can be written to use the regular framework classes, but can seamlessly pass those into your shared business code, which expects and works with Sugar classes.

 A version of Sugar is included with Elements, and can be added to your projects via the Add References dialog in Fire or Visual Studio, where the Sugar library should show automatically.

 Simply adding the reference and adding the

 Sugar namespace to your uses/import statements will make the Sugar classes available for you.

 Sugar is open source, and the source code is available on GitHub.
 Contributions are welcome.
 The bulk part of sugar is written in the Oxygene language, but as of Elements 8, you can open the Sugar projects in Fire and Visual Studio without requiring an Oxygene license, so even C# and Swift developers can contribute.
-We accept contributions in any of the three Elements languages.
+We accept contributions in any of the four Elements languages.